 Dr Honey Smith, Chair of Greener Practice, said, ‘’We are really pleased with the progress we have made, and we have at least 4 more students working with us through the autumn and a number of new practices signed up to host a student to do this work for them.’’

 Have you been inspired to take climate action in your workplace?
-Share your story on social media using the hashtag #candosouthyorkshire, or get in touch with us via our contact form.
+Share your story on social media using the hashtag #candosouthyorkshire, or get in touch with us via our contact form in the footer below.